2015 program info coming soon

 Family Dinners with Mario Batali's Chefs A MasterCard Priceless NY Event

-Celebrate the Edible Academy and Mario Batali's Kitchen Gardens with chefs from the Batali & Bastianich Hospitality Group's acclaimed restaurants.
-Each dinner features a three-course, family-style menu designed by a featured chef using fresh, seasonal ingredients.
-Also enjoy hands-on gardening and craft activities, live cooking demonstrations by top chefs in the outdoor Whole Foods Market® Family Garden Kitchen, and more.
-Programming geared for kids ages 4 to 12.
-Click here for more information and to purchase tickets.
+MasterCard® Priceless® New York presents an exclusive cardholder series of al fresco Family Dinners to celebrate and support the Edible Academy.
+Enjoy a garden-to-table meal prepared by chefs from the Batali & Bastianich Hospitality Group's acclaimed restaurants.
+Each dinner features a three-course, family-style menu designed by a featured chef using fresh, seasonal ingredients such as the ones grown in Mario Batali’s Kitchen Gardens—a robust and interactive space filled with beds of the same vegetables and herbs used in Mario’s restaurant kitchens.
+Also enjoy hands-on gardening and craft activities alongside live cooking demonstrations by top chefs in the outdoor Whole Foods Market® Family Garden Kitchen.

 September 27–28.
 Separate event ticket required.

 Celebrate the bounty of the fall season with cooking demonstrations, samples from local New York and producers, and artisanal beer and wine.
 On Sunday only, take part in the annual Family Picnic featuring a cooking demonstration by Chef Batali and his cohost from ABC's The Chew, Carla Hall.
-More information coming soon.
-Sign up to be notified by e-mail when tickets go on sale.
+Tickets are now available.
+For more information, click here.

-The Edible Academy and programs in the Ruth Rea Howell Family Garden are supported by the Cleveland H. Dodge Foundation, Inc., Amy Goldman Fowler, Ph.D., Robert F. Gossett, Jr., the Institute of Museum and Library Services, the Marion Moore Foundation, Inc., Morgan Stanley, the New York City Mayor’s Office and the City Council, Newman’s Own Foundation, Norinchukin Foundation, Inc., Jill and Alan Rappaport, and Whole Foods Market®.
+The Edible Academy and programs in the Ruth Rea Howell Family Garden are supported by Bank of America, Mr. and Mrs. Coleman P. Burke, the Cleveland H. Dodge Foundation, Inc., Amy Goldman Fowler, Ph.D., Robert F. Gossett, Jr., the Institute of Museum and Library Services, Jill Joyce, Macy's, the Marion Moore Foundation, Inc., Morgan Stanley, the New York City Mayor's Office and the City Council, Newman's Own Foundation, Norinchukin Foundation, Inc., Jill and Alan Rappaport, Mr. and Mrs. Charles M. Royce, and Whole Foods Market®.